muggy8/improbable/have-and-havenot/U5fsaQzI.md

 Something sounded strange about Melody's comment.

 I didn't recall something like that happening at all.
-In fact, I couldn't remember a time where all the people Melody named were together and having a chat.
+In fact, I couldn't remember a time where only the people Melody named were together and having a chat.

-Phanna seemed to have noticed it too as their face twisted.
+Phanna seemed to have noticed it too as their facial expression changed.

 "Do you remembered what you all were talking about?"
 I asked.